michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0064.md

 - adj: causing or tending to cause things to slip or slide
 - adj: not to be trusted
 ### Family
-slippery: nonslippery, slipperily, slipperiness+;slip: nonslip, slippage, slipped, slippery, slipping, slippy, slips;slippage: slippages;slippy: slippier
+- slippery: nonslippery, slipperily, slipperiness+
+- slip: nonslip, slippage, slipped, slippery, slipping, slippy, slips
+- slippage: slippages
+- slippy: slippier
 ### Examples
 - He said it set in motion a “slippery slope where it’s only a matter of time before everyone pays everywhere.”
 - Critics worry about slippery slopes and evolving calculus.